US job openings fell in November to still-strong 6.9 million

 WASHINGTON (AP) — U.S. job openings fell in November from the previous month, but the number of available positions remained healthy.

-The Labor Department says job openings slipped 3.4 percent to a seasonally adjusted 6.9 million.
+Job openings slipped 3.4 percent to a seasonally adjusted 6.9 million, the Labor Department said Tuesday.
 That is the fewest openings in five months, but still 16 percent higher than a year ago.

-The job market remains strong despite sharp stock market declines last month, interest rate increases by the Federal Reserve, and a slowing global economy that is also bedeviled by trade fights.
+The job market remains strong despite sharp stock market declines last month, interest rate increases by the Federal Reserve and a slowing global economy that is also bedeviled by trade fights.
 Last week’s blockbuster jobs report helped assuage concerns about the economy, as it showed that hiring reached a 10-month high in December.

-The number of people quitting fell in November, the report showed, but the total also stayed at a solid level.
+The number of open jobs is still higher than the number of unemployed, a switch that occurred in March for the first time in the nearly 20 years that the government has tracked job openings.
+There were 6 million people were out of work in November.

 Most Read Business Stories